'Severe' Systemd Bug Allowed Remote Code Execution For Two Years

 Story from 5 days ago [slashdot.org]

-From all of us Linux greybeards: (Score:2)
+From all of us Linux greybeards: (Score:5, Insightful)

 We told you so.